HelTecAutomation/HeltecDocs/doc/wifi_halow/halow_guide/source/mesh_point.md

 -----------------------------------------------------

-### View and change the configuration
+## View and change the configuration
+This section describes how to view the parameters of the configured devices.

+Here are two methods:

+### Via the device's network (recommended)
-1. Connect the PC(laptop) to the upstream regular router and access its configuration page.
+1. Connect the computer to the device's Ethernet port or Wi-Fi (2.4G) hotspot.
+2. Enter "10.42.0.1" in the browser to access the device's settings page.
+The default username is "Root" and the default password is "heltec.org".

+### Via the device's IP address
+1. You must ensure that the upstream Mesh Gate is set to 'Bridge' mode.
+Visit the IP address of the upstream ordinary router.

 2. Obtain the IP.